soofa/location-tool/README.md

 ## Api Keys:
-You will need the following keys:
+You will need a .env file in your local environment with api keys defined as the following:

-Google Maps Webservice API: ' Your API Key '

-Google Maps Javascript API: ' Your API Key '

-Yelp ConsumerKey =  ' Your API Key '

-Yelp ConsumerSecret = ' Your API Key '
+yelp_ConsumerKey: Your Yelp ConsumerKey yelp_ConsumerSecret =Your Yelp ConsumerSecret

-Yelp Token = ' Your API Key '
+yelp_Token = Your Yelp Token
+yelp_TokenSecret = Your Yelp Token Secret

-Yelp TokenSecret = ' Your API Key '

-Walk Score API: ' Your API Key '
+google_API_KEY = Your Google Maps Webservice API Key walkscore_api = Your Walk Score API key

 ## How to Create Heatmaps: